clarity-project/ClarityCdnBundle/Resources/doc/index.md

 ### Get uploaded file web path (to use in img src or elsewhere...)

-Now you can get uploaded file web path by cdn scheme path, stored in entity property by using `clarity_cdn` or `clarity_cdn_safe` twig filter or with filemanager directly
+Now you can get uploaded file web path by cdn scheme path, stored in entity property by using `clarity_cdn` or `clarity_cdn_safe` twig functions or with filemanager directly

 #### Simple twig template example: